diogotcorreia/master-thesis/docs/content/ch03-method.typ

-project configurations, and more, were tested against custom-built artificial benchmarks, as well as projects known to be vulnerable, in order to decide what approach to take for the final design.
+project configurations, and more, were tested against custom-built artificial benchmarks, as well as projects known to be vulnerable, in order to decide what approach to use for the final design.
 These benchmarks, while not perfect, are small custom-written Python programs that model common constructs that can lead to class pollution